Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 And even if Perry brought this up, it was not nearly as forceful, and nobody else did either.

-Uh I've just I was expecting it.
+I was expecting it.

 I'm thinking that all the rest of these people on the panel are there because they still think they've got a shot at this thing.

-And whenever there is a huge vulnerability that's been exposed about the front runner, you go for it.
+And whenever there is a huge vulnerability that's been exposed about the frontrunner, you go for it.

 And nobody did.

-Is the uh is is that that's something that surprised me.
+That's something that surprised me.

-So maybe the lower tier doesn't think they really have a chance.
+And maybe the lower tier doesn't think they really have a chance.

 And that they don't want to bloody Romney up too much.